yilinwei/ensime.github.io/editors/sublime/troubleshooting.md

 b'/usr/bin/java\n'
 ~~~

-If you see and error message like this, Sublime Text can't see the relevant executable:
+If you see an error message like this, Sublime Text can't see the relevant executable:

 ~~~
 Traceback (most recent call last):